Press Your Luck: International versions

 Since its inception, Press Your Luck has also been adapted internationally.
 An Australian version, with Ian Turpie as host and John Deeks as announcer, aired on Seven Network from 1987 to 1988.
 Grundy Worldwide packaged this version, with Bill Mason as executive producer.
 A German version entitled Glück am Drücker ("Good Luck on the Trigger") aired on RTLplus in 1992 with Al Munteanu as host.
 It had an animated vulture named "Raffi" steal cash and prizes from contestants instead of Whammys.
 Another remake, Drück Dein Glück ("Push Your Luck"), aired daily in 1999 on RTL II with Guido Kellerman as host; this show's mascot was an animated shark.
-In the United Kingdom, an ITV version ran in the HTV West region, with Paul Coia as host.
-Whammy!
+In the United Kingdom, an ITV version ran in the HTV West region, with Paul Coia as host from 1991 until 1992.Whammy!
 The All-New Press Your Luck was also adapted in the Philippines as Whammy!
 Push Your Luck on GMA Network from 2007 to 2008.
 It was hosted by Paolo Bediones and Rufa Mae Quinto.